TriForce1/CreditCardService/README.md

   * ### Post paths

     The Post path allows you to post or save valid credit card numbers to your database.
 Numbers that do not pass the validation will not be saved to database.
-Post paths are not current on the online API and can only be use locally.
-Before using post route remember to run ```rake db:migrate``` command.
+Post paths are not currently on the online API and can only be use locally.
+Before using the post route remember to run the ```rake db:migrate``` command.

     - POST /api/v1/credit_card

-      The curl tool is used to test above POST route.
-Below is a valid example of how you can insert into database.
+      The curl tool is used to test the above POST route.
+Below is a valid example of how you can insert data into the database.
       ```
       curl -X POST -d "{\"number\":\"5192234226081802\",\"expiration_date\":\"2017-04-19\",\"owner\":\"Cheng-Yu Hsu\",\"credit_network\":\"Visa\"}" http://127.0.0.1:9292/api/v1/credit_card
       ```